 Moss Family Temperate Woodland Garden

 There are many micro-climates within the Humboldt Botanical Garden.
-Tucked within a bowl, slightly inland and up in elevation, the Moss Temperate Woodland Garden is protected from the coastal winds to which the Dedekam Ornamental Terrace Garden or the Lost Coast Brewery Native Plant Garden are exposed.
-The temperature at the Moss Temperate Woodland Garden can be as much as ten degrees warmer than the lower, more exposed gardens.
-The above group of factors allow temperate plants to thrive on the coast.
+Tucked within a sunny bowl, slightly inland and up in elevation from the Dedekam Ornamental Terrace Garden or the Lost Coast Brewery Native Plant Garden, the Moss Family Temperate Woodland Garden is protected from the coastal winds ten degrees warmer than the lower, more exposed gardens.
+These factors allow tender temperate plants to thrive on the coast.

-The Moss Family Temperate Woodland Garden was named after Larry Moss (1934-2006), former HBGF President, lover of Rhododendrons & benefactor of the Humboldt Botanical Garden.
+The Moss Family Temperate Woodland Garden was named after Larry Moss (1934-2006), former HBG President, lover of Rhododendrons & benefactor of the Humboldt Botanical Garden.